 The European Commission, in cooperation with the European Committee of the Regions, organised an EU Conference “Halting the loss of pollinators: the role of the EU agricultural and regional development policies” on 21 February.

-The event aims to look back at what has been achieved in the 2014-2020 period and discuss how to step up actions in the future.
+The event reflected on what has been achieved in the 2014-2020 period and discussed how to step up actions in the future.

 In past decades, pollinators have dramatically declined in occurrence and diversity across the EU.
 Numerous pollinator species are already extinct or threatened with extinction.
 This is a significant cause for concern.
 Pollinators are vital for the functioning of ecosystems, and human-wellbeing depends on the direct and indirect benefits they provide.
 In response to this challenge, the European Commission adopted on 1 June 2018 the first-ever EU coordinated action on pollinators – the EU Pollinators Initiative.

 The need to maintain and restore habitats for pollinators in rural and urban areas has been long established in the EU policies, in particular, the EU biodiversity strategy to 2020.
 The EU Pollinators Initiative looks to strengthen the integration of this need by promoting and facilitating the uptake of effective measures and projects under the EU agricultural and regional development policies.

 - Taking stock of the contribution of the EU agricultural and regional development policies to the conservation of pollinators in the programming period 2014-2020;

 - How to build on lessons learnt to ensure more effective measures and projects in the 2021-2027 period.